-I have published in both academic and practitioner contexts.
+I publish in both academic and practitioner contexts.

 - In 1 Peter 5:1-5, who are the πρϵσβύτϵροι and what is said about their role?
 Expository Times (August 2012).